 Local and national legislation and strategy

-This assessment should now be offered by any professional who identifies or is working with an identified young carer.
-If an assessment has already been completed by another agency (e.g. MAST), it would be useful for you to request a copy to increase your understanding about their caring role and the impacts this has on them.
+This assessment should be offered by any professional who identifies or is working with an identified young carer.
+If an assessment has already been completed by another agency (e.g. FIS), it would be useful for you to request a copy to increase your understanding about their caring role and the impacts this has on them.

 For more information and to download the assessment guidance notes and booklet, click here.